How to Gamify an App: A Step-by-Step Guide to Development

 STEP 10: UX/UI Design Testing

 With these tests, you’re asking if the visual/audio design elements serve your purpose.
 Do headers stand out?
 Is it obvious where users must click to move on?
 Are there too many clicks required to reach a particular screen?
-Is a menu sufficiently obvious?
+Is the menu sufficiently obvious?
+Ensure task completion is smooth and rewarding, transforming routine actions into meaningful progress for users.

 Forming a highly motivated focus group for this stage, comprised of some of your core users, may be useful.

 You can tweak visual design elements as you go, then re-test them to ensure any problems are solved.
-You’ll probably think this stage finalizes your design and that the time for testing is over.
+You’ll probably think this stage finalizes your design and that testing is over.
 Not quite.
+Measuring the success of gamification in apps requires tracking deeper metrics beyond basic engagement, such as core loop completion and user satisfaction signals.

 STEP 11: Beta testing and Final Revisions